Personalized Site Search Queries

 Here's an example of a Personalized Site Search request that includes a fallback query along with its response:

 By default, records are sorted by relevance to the search term.
-You can specify another order by including the sort parameter in the settings object.
+You can specify another order by including the sort key-value pair in the settings object.

 The value options for sort are as follows: